- To gain a deeper understanding about how to configure the RoboGen simulation engine.

-- nTimeSteps or simulationTime – these options specify the length of a simulation in terms of number of time steps or number of seconds respectively (use one or the other).
+- nTimeSteps or simulationTime – these options specify the length of simulation in terms of the number of time steps or number of seconds respectively (use one or the other).

 - terrainLength and terrainWidth – these specify the dimensions of the terrain that the robot operates on (in meters).
 Note: that the ground is simulated as an infinite plane, so these are just used for rendering purposes.

 - terrainFriction – this specifies the coefficient of friction between the robot and the terrain

 - sensorNoiseLevel – this specifies the sensor noise level.
 Where the sensor noise is a Gaussian with std dev of sensorNoiseLevel * actualValue. i.e. the value given to the controller Neural Network is

 N(a, a * s)

 where a is actual, uncorrupted sensor value and s is sensorNoiseLevel

 - motorNoiseLevel – this specifies the motor noise level.
 Where the motor noise is uniform in range +/- (motorNoiseLevel * actualValue)